Alan-Murphy91/crime-in-vancouver/README.md

 field in the data which was hidden in my initial CSV file used to import the data to MongoDB.
 This data is non JSON serializable hence
 I was receiving the error.

-Aside from preparing the app route functions for my imported CSV file I was also able (with some help from stack overflow) to use flask to export my GEOJSON file for use in my leaflet map.
+Aside from preparing the app route functions for my imported CSV file I was also able to use flask to export my GEOJSON file for use in my leaflet map.

 ## D3/DC/Crossfilter (charts) Panda/Leaflet(Map)